 It was Stilicho the Vandal, Honorius' general, who saved the day for the West.
 He arranged an alternate food supply to get the Western Empire through the winter and persuaded the Senate to raise an army of 10,000, under the command of the last son of Nubel, Mascezel.
 Against this Gildo had 70,000 men, but they put up little resistance, so Gildo tried to escape, only to be caught and killed.

 North Africa saw much spiritual turmoil after Christianity arrived.
-Manicheism, a new Persian religion, was introduced in the late third century, and despite being banned in 297, it gained many converts because it resembled Gnosticism; even St. Augustine subscribed to it at an early stage of his career.
+Manicheism, a new Persian religion, was introduced late in the third century, and despite being banned in 297, it gained many converts because it resembled Gnosticism; even St. Augustine subscribed to it at an early stage of his career.
 The last great persecution of the Church under Diocletian hit Africa particularly hard; for example, in Abitna, a town southwest of Carthage, all forty-seven Christians were martyred.
 This led to a radical movement among those remaining; they took a hard line against Christians who had compromised in order to survive.
 They excommunicated all lapsed and gross offenders, asserted that the effectiveness of the sacraments (baptism and the Lord's supper) depended on the worthiness of the one who gave them, and like the Novatians in Rome, they even re-baptized Christians who left mainstream churches to join theirs.
 Martyrs were seen as ideal Christians, and the North African Church emphasized purity to the point that many of its members forgot they were reformed sinners.

 In 311 Carthage got a new bishop, Caecilian; the radicals rejected him because he was too moderate for their tastes, and because he had been ordained by a bishop accused of traditio, the handing over or "betrayal" of Holy Scriptures to the authorities during Diocletian's persecution.
 Then 70 bishops, led by the primate of Numidia, got together and elected one of their own, Majorius, and when he died soon after, they elected Donatus of Casae Nigrae; he led the radical movement long enough (313-355) to give his name to it.
 Thus, Carthage had two bishops, and the North African Church split even as the Roman emperor Constantine legalized it.